 For more detailed information about how we can help you, please read about our Local Offer

-If you want to talk to someone about getting support please speak to your tutor or a member of the ALS team.
+If you want to talk to someone about getting support please speak to your tutor or a member of the IL team.

 The chaplaincy acknowledges that you are not in college just to study academic subjects, but to enjoy your time here and become a well-rounded citizen.
 The chaplaincy helps you to develop an understanding of other people’s faiths, to gain knowledge about different religions and respect one another’s beliefs.